amnahsiddiqa/ImMSigDb/README.md

-## ImmFeSdb-Immune Features Sets/Signatures Database
+## ImmFeSDb-Immune Features Sets/Signatures Database

 Note: Keeping it open for not just genes as features - any features types (for future modeling e.g. metabolomics etc) in context with immunology association.